OptimumStrike/OptimumStrike/README.md

-# 🌐 Marek / OptimumStrike 🥐
+# 🌐 Mark / OptimumStrike 🥐

 > *"Doing everything, but absolutely nothing at the same time."*